FoxSecIntel/OpenSource-CyberSecurity-Tooling/README.md

 OpenVAS: This vulnerability assessment tool allows organizations to scan their systems for known vulnerabilities and apply patches to mitigate risks.

-Nessus: This popular vulnerability scanner offers a range of features, including patch management and compliance reporting.
+Nessus Essentials: This popular vulnerability scanner offers a range of features, including patch management and compliance reporting.

 ## Forensics: